Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 ## Introduction

 :::warning
 JSON UI is being deprecated in favor of [Ore UI](https://github.com/Mojang/ore-ui).
-Note that any addons using JSON UI will eventually break.
+Note that any addons using JSON UI will eventually break in the coming years.
 :::

 :::tip